jtiosue/qubovert/README.rst

 Installation
 ------------

-`For the stable release`.
+For the stable release (same version as the *master* branch):

 .. code:: shell

   pip install qubovert

-To install from source:
+Or to install from source:

 .. code:: shell